tardisx/netgiv/README.md

 ## Configuration

-Configuration of `netgiv` is via a YAML configuration file in $HOME/.netgiv/config.yaml.
+Configuration of `netgiv` is via a YAML configuration file in `$HOME/.netgiv/config.yaml`.

-Run `netgiv --help-config` for a sample config file.
+Run `netgiv --help-config` to see a sample config file.

 The server requires the 'authtoken' and 'port' configuration keys to be set.